borg-1of1/MTG_Management/README.md

       prompts/deck-review-prompt.md
       decks/[deck-name]/overview.md
       decks/[deck-name]/decklist.md
-      inventory/moxfield-export.csv
+      inventory/moxfield_haves_[YYYY-MM-DD-HHmmZ].csv
 ```

 ---
 ## Notes

 - **Moxfield CSV:** Retain the native Moxfield export filename (`moxfield_haves_[YYYY-MM-DD-HHmmZ].csv`).
 Do not rename on ingest.
 When multiple exports exist in `inventory/`, the most recent datestamp is the active file.
-Document any anomalies in `inventory/inventory-notes.md`.
+- **Obsidian config:** The `.obsidian/` folder should be excluded via `.gitignore` — workspace state and appearance settings are local and do not belong in version control.
 - **Authoritative Structure:** This README is the authoritative source for repo structure.
 If any other document references a folder or file layout, this document takes precedence.
 - **Naming Convention:** All files and folders use hyphens, not underscores.
-Exception: `moxfield-export.csv` uses whatever filename Moxfield produces.
+Exception: Moxfield CSV exports retain their native datestamped filename format.